Top Tips for Car Trips with Grandchildren

-"Pack your bag of tricks with age appropriate toys, crafts, puppets, snacks and songs.
+"Pack your bag of tricks with age-appropriate toys, crafts, puppets, snacks and songs.
 Lots of songs.
 Singing can get you through a lot of road trip miles."

 Involve the children in making memories

 A car trip, such as the one being proposed, is a wonderful way to create lifelong memories for the grandchildren and some fond recollections for their grandparents.
-So make sure to involve the children in this memory making process, as Karen from Mommybites suggests:
+So, make sure to involve the children in this memory-making process, as Karen from Mommybites suggests:

-"Make a record of the trip: print out maps of the trip for each grandchild; have him/her use a crayon to follow their travels.
+"Make a record of the trip: print out maps of the trip for each grandchild; have them use a crayon to follow their travels.
 Give each grandchild a throw-away camera and a notebook to take notes on what they see and do on the trip (leaving room to affix their photos when they get them developed)."

 This news article is from Handicare UK.
 Articles that appear on this website are for information purposes only.